lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 * 'ed-coap-ct', specifying that CoAP messages have to include the CoAP Content-Format Option with value 64 (application/edhoc+cbor-seq) or 65 (application/cid-edhoc+cbor-seq) as appropriate, when the message payload includes exclusively an EDHOC message possibly prepended by an EDHOC connection identifier (see {{Sections 3.4.1 and A.2 of RFC9528}}).
 A value MUST NOT be given to this parameter and any present value MUST be ignored by the recipient.

-* 'ed-idep-t', specifying a type of endpoint identity for EDHOC supported by the server.
+* 'ed-epid-t', specifying a type of endpoint identity for EDHOC supported by the server.
 This parameter MUST specify a single value, which is taken from the 'CBOR Label' column of the "EDHOC Endpoint Identity Types" registry defined in {{I-D.ietf-ace-edhoc-oscore-profile}}.
 This parameter MAY occur multiple times, with each occurrence specifying a type of endpoint identity for EDHOC.

 * 'ed-tp', specifying a means for transporting EDHOC messages supported by the server.
 This parameter MUST specify a single value, which is taken from the 'Transport ID' column of the "EDHOC Transports" registry defined in {{I-D.ietf-ace-edhoc-oscore-profile}}.
 This parameter MAY occur multiple times, with each occurrence specifying a means for transporting EDHOC messages.